binaryphile/concorde/README.md

 -   `grab` - create local variables from key/values in a hash

--   `merge` - update a hash with the contents of another hash

 -   `stuff` - add key/values to a hash using local variables

+-   `update` - update a hash with the contents of another hash

 -   `with` - extract all hash keys into local variables